 - A primary CTA requesting the customers to fill up a lead form.

 - A popup asking the customer to subscribe to the mailing list

 - Social media sharing buttons asking the customer to share the offer with their friends and family members.

 Having so many CTAs will surely confuse your customers and they may simply miss the most important one.
 For example, they may just subscribe to your mailing list and leave the page, leaving your primary objective of getting them to submit the lead form unfulfilled.

-The better way to put the CTA will be:
+A better way to put the CTA would be: